luqi2000/Intro-to-Php/README.md

-# Learning Php from from scratch
+# Learning Php from scratch